Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Marla was startled to see men swarming around her daughter

 Marissa like mosquitoes in a swamp.
-They were everywhere.
+Men were everywhere.
 Forgetting her

 daughter was old enough to take care of herself, Marla acted like a mother